StoneStepsInc/isa-lib-crypto-nuget/README.md

-This patch updates the existing `Makefile.nmake` file to allow building `Debug` and `Release` configurations, so the appropriate MSVCRT version of the library is referenced in each configuration.
+This patch updates the existing `Makefile.nmake` file to allow building `Debug` and `Release` configurations, so the appropriate MSVC CRT version of the library is referenced in each configuration.

 ## Building a Nuget Package